sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-filter/route-alerts.md

 ## Test contact routing

-To make sure your contact filters work the way you expect, use the [agent API][13] to create ad hoc events and send them to your Slack pipeline.
+To make sure your contact filters work the way you expect, use the [agent API][13] to create ad hoc events and send them to your Slack handler.

 First, create an event without a `contacts` label.
 You may need to modify the URL with your Sensu agent address.